A3h1nt/Grawler/README.md

 ## How you can contribute ?
 * Report Bugs
 * Add new features and functionalities
-* Any new way to solve the captcha issue
+* Workaround the captcha issue
+* Suggestions

 ## Contact
-You can contact me here [A3h1nt](https://twitter.com/A3h1nt)
+You can contact me here [A3h1nt](https://twitter.com/A3h1nt) regarding anything.